-The Legati are a proud species hailing from Caelum.
+The Legati are a proud species hailing from Maros.
 Originally living alongside many predators, they arose to a civilized state despite their status as a prey species.
 As such, their culture praises combat prowess above all else.
 The Legati civilization mandates lifelong military service, and deserters (called Perfuges) are branded, ostracized, and considered no longer a member of the species.
 The species was only unified recently, headed by an autocratic ruler known as Praetor, a sort of supreme commander of military forced and planetary head of state.

 Anatomy & Morphology

 Similar to terran birds, the Legati have a lightweight structure relative to their size.
 Their "feathers" are very dense and tightly packed, however, and the only true feathers remain on the crest.
 The Legati stand at around 6 feet in height and weigh around 100 pounds, though individual weight fluctuates between individuals based on activity level.
 On their wrists spout blade-like quills, remnants of their flighted past.
 These quills are hard and sharp, however, and they serve both ceremonial and self defense purposes.
-The Legati's beaks were used to break open the hard skinned fruits and vegetables of their home planet, but this has evolved to a more mouth-like snout, capable of complex speech similar to that of humans.
+The Legati's beaks were used to break open the hard skinned fruits and vegetables of their home planet, Maros, but this has evolved to a more mouth-like snout, capable of complex speech similar to that of humans.
 The nasal cavities along their snout, however, produces a musical tone similar to that of a flute or recorder.
 In more war-like times, this was used for purposes of psychological warfare and a means by which to improve morale.

 Genetics and Reproduction

 Legati have courtship rituals similar to humans.
 Courtship within a military unit is generally frowned upon, however, as it is seen as a form of incest.
 This perhaps began as a means to ensure children kept at least one parent at home and alive.
 The Legati give live birth after sexual reproduction.
 The gestation period lasts for 10 months.